LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

 <img src="img/functions/functions_examples_oauth.png" alt="LivePerson Functions OAuth" class="fancyimage"/>

 {: .notice}
-It's recommended to store the `clientId` and `clientSecret` in the [secret storage](liveperson-functions-development-toolbelt.html#secret-storage-client)
+It is recommended to store the `clientId` and `clientSecret` in the [secret storage](liveperson-functions-development-toolbelt.html#secret-storage-client)

 ```javascript